 As noted in 3.1.1 the meaning of the words "premium or consideration in the nature of a premium" as referred to in section 11(f) and in paragraph (g) is generally the same.
-See 3.1.1 for detail.
 Therefore, to the extent the type of property (for example, land and buildings, plant and machinery, or trademark) overlaps, payments that are not considered to be a premium or consideration in the nature of a premium under paragraph (g) from the lessor's perspective would similarly not constitute a premium from the lessee's perspective and would not qualify for a deduction of an allowance under section 11(f).
-For example, a lessee will not be entitled to an allowance under section 11(f) for rental deposits and up-front rentals.20
+For example, a lessee will not be entitled to an allowance under section 11(f) for rental deposits and up-front rentals.23